-Philadelphia Breast Cancer Misdiagnosis Lawyer
+Philadelphia Breast Cancer Misdiagnosis Attorney

 Breast cancer is the second leading cause of death in American women; estimates suggest that the disease will claim the lives of one out of every 37 women in the U.S. Although the annual mortality rate declined from the late 1980s through 2007, that rate has held steady since then in women under 50.
 Older women are making a little better progress, thanks possibly to new screening technologies, better awareness and new courses of treatment.
 All told, over 3.1 million breast cancer survivors live in the U.S.